Endogen/Telegram-Kraken-Bot/README.md

 This script is a polling (not [webhook](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Webhooks)) based telegram bot.
 It can trade crypto-currencies on the [Kraken](http://kraken.com) marketplace and has a user friendly interface (custom keyboards with buttons).

 ### Features
-- Bound to a specific user (only this user can use it)
+- Bound to a specific Telegram user (no need to login to Kraken)
 - Integrated update mechanism (to latest version on GitHub)
 - Sends message if order is closed (successfully sold / buyed)